Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 Example: Let us take an example of a functional interface in Java having a single abstract method and multiple methods of the object class.

+// means functional interface have more than one abstract method but condition is that, other methods should be redefined in their parent class. like equal() and hashcode().

 @FunctionalInterface
 interface ObjectClassMethods{
 // abstract method